vosjo/nnaps/docs/userguide/mesa_extract.rst

 Using a setup file allows you to set different parameters for the extraction including the stability criterion, which parameters to extract and more.

-The setup file has to be structured in yaml format, and can be provided using the *-setup* option.
+The setup file has to be structured in yaml format, and can be provided using the *-s, -setup* option.

 .. code-block:: yaml